Dani Ortolan

 Daniela Maria Lopes Ortolan (born 27 July 1998), simply known as Dani Ortolan, is a Brazilian professional women's footballer who plays as a forward for Juventude.

 Career

-Graduated from CA Juventus, Dani Ortolan played for Grêmio Audax and Flamengo, before arriving at Grêmio where she has worked since 2022, being state champion.
+Graduated from Juventus-SP, Dani Ortolan played for Grêmio Audax and Flamengo, before arriving at Grêmio where she played from 2022, becoming state champion.
 She suffered an anterior cruciate ligament injury at the 2023 season.

 On 2025, Ortolan transferred to Hapoel Tel Aviv in Israel.
-On August, she returned to Brazil to play for EC Juventude.
+On August, she returned to Brazil to play for Juventude.